Assata Shakur: Escape

 In early 1979, "the Family", a group of BLA members, began to plan Shakur's escape from prison.
 They financed this by stealing $105,000 from a Bamberger's store in Paramus, New Jersey.
-On November 2, 1979, Shakur escaped the Clinton Correctional Facility for Women in New Jersey, when three members of the Black Liberation Army visiting her drew concealed .45-caliber pistols and a stick of dynamite, seized two correction officers as hostages, commandeered a van and (with the assistance of members of the May 19 Communist Organization) made their escape.
+On November 2, 1979, Shakur escaped the Clinton Correctional Facility for Women in New Jersey when three members of the Black Liberation Army visiting her drew concealed .45-caliber pistols and a stick of dynamite, seized two correction officers as hostages, commandeered a van and (with the assistance of members of the May 19th Communist Organization) made their escape.
 No one was injured during the prison break, including the officers held as hostages who were left in a parking lot.

 According to later court testimony, Shakur lived in Pittsburgh until August 1980, when she flew to the Bahamas.
 Mutulu Shakur, Silvia Baraldini, Sekou Odinga, and Marilyn Buck were charged with assisting in her escape; Ronald Boyd Hill was also held on charges related to the escape.
 In part for his role in the event, Mutulu was named on July 23, 1982, as the 380th addition to the FBI's Ten Most Wanted Fugitives list, where he remained for the next four years until his capture in 1986.
 State correction officials disclosed in November 1979 that they had not run identity checks on Shakur's visitors and that the three men and one woman who assisted in her escape had presented false identification to enter the prison's visitor room, before which they were not searched.
-Mutulu Shakur and Marilyn Buck were convicted in 1988 of several robberies as well as the prison escape.
+Mutulu Shakur and Buck were convicted in 1988 of several robberies as well as the prison escape.